DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Method

-Interestingly, as shown in Table.\ref{tab:promote} (d), even without adding an additional contrastive learning phase to enhance semantic capabilities and relying solely on a simple $L2$ loss to constrain the semantic representation, incorporating a reconstruction learning objective in our hierarchical learning strategy causes minimal damage to the model’s semantic ability.
-More intriguingly, as shown in Table.\ref{tab:promote} (b), (c), and (d), compared to training solely for reconstruction, learning the semantic objective in the deeper layers actually enhances the reconstruction task in the shallow layers, successfully transforming the conflict between semantic and reconstruction objectives into a positive relationship.
+where $\mathrm{cos}(\cdot)$ denotes cosine similarity.
+Interestingly, as shown in Table.\ref{tab:promote} (d), even without adding an additional contrastive learning phase, but solely by applying a simple constraint on the semantic representation, incorporating a reconstruction objective within our hierarchical learning strategy causes minimal damage to the model's semantic capability.
+Moreover, as shown in Table.\ref{tab:promote} (b)(c)(d), compared to training solely for reconstruction, incorporating semantic supervision in the deeper layers does not degrade reconstruction performance in the shallow layers, effectively resolving the conflict between semantic and reconstruction objectives.